-Council works with a range of local, regional and ACT-cross border stakeholders as well as Roads and Maritime Services and NSW Police to improve safety and awareness on our roads.
-Contact our Road Safety Officer on: 6285 6196.
+We work with a range of local, regional and ACT-cross border stakeholders as well as Roads and Maritime Services and NSW Police to improve safety and awareness on our roads.
+You can contact our Road Safety Officer on: 6285 6196.

 For information on NSW road safety and campaigns visit: http://roadsafety.transport.nsw.gov.au/index.html.

-Council’s Motorcycle Safety campaign ‘Joe Rider’ returned in 2019 during Motorcycle Awareness Month in October 2019.
-Council partnering with ‘Stay Upright’ the local rider training facility, along with Motorcycle Riders Association of ACT (MRA ACT), riders in Bungendore and Braidwood including Braidwood’s Australia Post Delivery Riders, and local retailers Dahiltz.
+Council’s Motorcycle Safety campaign ‘Joe Rider’ is held during Motorcycle Awareness Month in October each year.
+Council partnered with ‘Stay Upright’ the local rider training facility, Australia Post and ACT Motorcycle Riders Association along with other local riders to promote safety of local riders by increasing awareness of their presence on the road.

-If you are a local rider and keen to be involved in our Joe Rider Campaign in 2020 Council would love to hear from you.
-Please contact Council’s Road Safety Officer on: 6285 6196 or email Council at: email@example.com
+If you are a local rider and keen to be involved in our Joe Rider Campaign in 2024 Council would love to hear from you.
+Please contact Council’s Road Safety Officer on 6285 6196 or email Council at firstname.lastname@example.org

 Council coordinates a range of road safety strategies to address speeding, including providing courtesy on-road speed checks, collecting speed data on local roads and working with NSW Police to support local enforcement campaigns.
 If you would like your local road considered for courtesy speed checks please contact our Road Safety Officer on 6285 6196

 Would you like to suggest a speed limit change or a location that needs a speed camera?
 Visit the State Government Safer Roads NSW Website.